mutt0-ds/mutt0-ds.github.io/_posts/2022-12-26-road-100-coverage-notion.md

     assert response["object"] == "page"
 ```

-However, if you run the tests in this order (delete first), they will fail.
+However, if you run the tests in this exact order they will fail.
 They are sharing the same fixture, thus the `test_pages_delete` will delete the testing environment before `test_pages_retrieve` will be able of retrieving and updating its data!
 Sure, we can change their orders, but it is better to fix the issue: each test should not be influence by the others...

 ## 💡💡 The upgraded solution: function-scoped fixtures